CredenceID/Tap2iD-VerifySdk-Cpp-Sample/README.md

    It shows how to call the library from c++ and verify a mDoc.

 3. **TestConsole**
-   This project is a test console application that calls the `AccessTest` library.
+   This project is a test console application that calls the `Tap2IDSampleCpp` library.

 ## Tap2iDSDK Library and Dependencies